emmagraham/STAT540-UBC.github.io/syllabus.md

 **Paper critiques**

 - Summarize and critique 2 papers - 5 points each
-- Select, read, summarize and critique a recent paper from the ‘omics literature – write one page max
+- Select, read, summarize and critique a recent paper from the âomics literature â write one page max
 - Instruction on the paper critiques will be posted shortly

 <!-- unholy hack to make following two tables less wide and the same wide -->